WebOrigami/origami-start/README.md

 $ npm start
 ```

-This will start the Origami server on a local port; open the displayed URL to see "Hello!".
+This will start the Origami server on a local port; open the displayed URL to see "Hello!"

 In Origami, building a project is just copying it to local files: